gradlab/use-resistance-seasonality/README.md

 ### Daphne S. Sun, Stephen M. Kissler, Sanjat Kanjilal, Scott W. Olesen, Marc Lipsitch, Yonatan H. Grad

-Included are all code and raw data need to reproduce all analyses associated with this [preprint] (https://www.medrxiv.org/content/10.1101/2020.12.21.20248670v1).
-Antibiotic use data was obtained from the Massachusetts [All Payers Claims Database] (https://www.chiamass.gov/ma-apcd/).
+Included are all code and raw data need to reproduce all analyses associated with this preprint.
+Antibiotic use data was obtained from the Massachusetts All Payers Claims Database (https://www.chiamass.gov/ma-apcd/).
 Antibiotic resistance data for 3 organisms, *Staphylococcus aureus*, *Escherichia coli*, and *Klebsiella pneumoniae*, was obtained from Brigham and Women's Hospital and Massachusetts General Hospital.

 # Files
 - `README.md`: this file